aodn/datauplift-nesp59/Docs/dataProcessing_ToR.md

 - Extract, programmatically if possible (yes, in the case of a geoserver) the metadata records
 - Record the metadata into  a JSON file

 For the occurrence (DwC) data, create the corresponding EML (XML) file.
 Need a template for this with the mandatory fields.
+See the EML in the [OBIS manual](https://manual.obis.org/eml)